-Save 35% when you travel on Mondays and Wednesdays!
+Save 35% when you travel on Tuesday, Wednesday, Thursday, Saturday and Sunday!
 See pricing options for full details.

 It was well worth it to have early access to Tulum with a smaller group.
 As the day progresses the tourists multiply and with larger groups than ours.
 Our tour guide was amazing and so excited about his job.
 He made history come alive.
 Our driver and bus guide were wonderful as well.
 Tips are appreciated for each guide on your tours, so prepare for that.

 This tour was great.
 We were picked up, bright and early, at 5am from our hotel in the Hotel Zone.
 Arturo was our guide, and he was great -- very informative.
 The only downside was that our group was a mix of Spanish and English speakers, and Arturo was the only guide.
 This meant that he went back and forth translating between English and Spanish during the tour, which was a bit distracting.
 Doing this tour is definitely worth it, though, if nothing else because you arrive at Tulum as soon as it opens at 9am.
 You can admire the ruins without the crowds and get as many photographs as you want without throngs of tourists in the way.
 Arturo gave us background information and discussed the ruins for about 90 minutes and the remaining 90 minutes could be spent as you wish -- we chose to wander the beach and explore the other ruins.
 We were back at our hotel by 2pm, leaving the rest of the afternoon free to wander Cancun.

 Oh, and there are tons of lizards all over the ruins -- quite a beautiful sight!
 Bring your camera.